Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Dependence of the final flavor configuration from the ELN crossing

 In this section, we generalize our findings to a family of ELN distributions, modeled as described in Eqs.~\eqref{eq:eln_distr} and \eqref{eq:eln_distr1}.
 The ensemble of ELN angular configurations determined by the parameters $a$ and $b$ can be represented with a two-dimensional grid as shown in Fig.~\ref{fig:14}.
 The parameter $a$ controls the relative normalization between neutrinos and antineutrinos, while $b$ parametrizes how forward-peaked the angular distributions are.
 Running over a range of values of $a$ and $b$ allows us to explore a family of single-crossed ELN spectra systematically.
 Each point in the plane represents an ELN configuration for which we compute $f$ through Eq.~\eqref{eq:asymptotic}.
 We find that the analytical results match very well the final flavor outcome obtained numerically.

 Figure~\ref{fig:14} shows contour plots of the asymptotic value $f$ computed in the plane spanned by the parameters $a$ and $b$.
 The simulation is stopped after $\Delta t = 2.5 \times 10^{-6} \ \mathrm{s}$ to ensure that all configurations have reached a steady state as confirmed by Fig.~\ref{fig:4a}.
+We performed resolution tests to ensure that the reached steady state is a reliable result; for more details on the numerical methods see Appendix~\ref{appendix:num_method}.
 We consider the following two scenarios: equal damping rates for neutrinos and antineutrinos ($\alpha=1$, top panel), and unequal damping rates for neutrinos and antineutrinos ($\alpha=0.9$, bottom panel).
 Although not shown here, for $\Gamma=0$ a large portion of the parameter space has an average value $\langle F(t)\rangle $ close to $1$ since conversions are periodic and no asymptotic value is ever reached, as discussed in Paper I.

 The parameter space is divided by the $D_0^z=P^z-\bar{P}^z=0$ contour (red dashed line) which separates stable solutions from unstable ones~\cite{Padilla-Gay:2021haz}.
 For the case with equal damping rates for neutrinos and antineutrinos (upper panel of Fig.~\ref{fig:14}), flavor decoherence forces the pendulum to settle around the steady state value $f$ (Eq.~\eqref{eq:asymptotic}), without returning to the $\cos{\vartheta}=1$ (stable) configuration, in agreement with the results reported in Figs.~\ref{fig:3} and~\ref{fig:4a}.
-Qualitatively, $f$ can be expected to be lower than $\langle F(t) \rangle$ in the undamped case ($\Gamma=0$), reaching $f\simeq 0$ for a large region of the parameter space, especially for forward-peaked ELN configurations (small values of $b$).
+Qualitatively, $f$ reaches $f\simeq 0$ for a large region of the parameter space, especially for forward-peaked ELN configurations (small values of $b$).
 In agreement with the stability criteria in Eq.~\eqref{eq:alphacrit}, we find that the $D_0^z=P^z-\bar{P}^z=0$ transition boundary remains unchanged since the imaginary component of the growing solution $\Omega^{+}$ (Eq.~\eqref{eq:IMomegapm_lin}) changes sign when $\bar{P}^z=P^z$.
 We find that the computed value of $f$ is in excellent agreement with our numerical simulations, as shown by the overlap between the black dotted line (our estimation) and the solid blue line (numerical) for a wide range of ELN angular distributions.